Anirudh-MV/anirudh-mv.github.io/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!
+Or don't, it's a permissive copy-left license.

 ## License